-Those individuals charged with felony evading under Vehicle Code Section 2800.2(a) are looking at prison.
-Prosecutors and judges are very harsh regarding these types of crimes because of the danger to society.
+Those individuals charged with felony evading under Vehicle Code Section 2800.2(a) face the serious prospect of prison.
+Prosecutors and judges are uncompromising when it comes to these types of crimes, recognizing the significant danger they pose to society.

-That includes danger to the person driving, the threat to people on the road – whether it be pedestrians or other people driving, and, of course, the threat to the police officers pursuing the vehicle.
+That includes danger to the person driving, danger to people on the road—whether pedestrians or other people driving—and, of course, danger to the police officers pursuing the vehicle.

-If someone goes over 100 miles an hour, that person is hazardous to public safety.
-Just like if somebody is running through multiple red lights and recklessly driving as the police are pursuing them, that person will not be looked on very favorably either.
+If someone speeds over 100 miles an hour, they are hazardous to public safety.
+Similarly, if somebody runs multiple red lights and recklessly drives as the police pursue them, they will not be looked on very favorably either.

 But I have had many cases where the chase was very short; there wasn't much dangerous activity – maybe it was in the middle of the night, so there weren't that many people out on the road.
-Of course, this is an excellent example of the defense to possibly avoid prison.
-Not only that, avoid a felony.
+This is an excellent example of the defense to avoid prison possibly.
+Not only that, but a strong defense can also help you avoid a felony conviction, providing a sense of security and confidence in the face of a challenging legal situation.

 There are misdemeanor evading cases, too, where the chase is very short and doesn't rise to the level of a felony, where there are multiple traffic violations, and the police and prosecutors view the case as extremely dangerous.
 Our California criminal defense lawyers will look at this topic further below.